-She regularly acts for both children and parents in complex care cases where children have suffered non accidental injuries, serious physical or sexual abuse, and those with international issues requiring transfer of proceedings between jurisdictions.
-Hannah undertakes her own advocacy at all levels where possible.
+She regularly acts for both children, parents and other family members in complex care cases where children have suffered non accidental injuries, serious physical or sexual abuse, deprivation of liberty cases, and those with international issues requiring transfer of proceedings between jurisdictions.
+Hannah has experience in advising and representing prospective adopters, and children through their children’s guardian, on adoption procedures within England and Wales and also in relation to Intercountry adoptions.
+Hannah undertakes her own advocacy at all levels.

 - London Borough of Barking & Dagenham v C & Others EWHC 2472